 How to request personal information

-or make a request in writing and send to data.protection@sqa.org.uk or.
+or make a request in writing and send it to data protection team or

 Data Protection Officer